AIG-Livny/mapr/README.md

 ```

 If `mapr` doesn't exist it will be downloaded.
 For subprojects need to create same makefile, but when make started from main directory, subprojects will not download mapr copy.
 All subprojects will use the main `mapr`.
 This scheme was made for building any subproject separately.
 Only when you `cd` into any subproject and run `make` will be downloaded new mapr copy.
-By return to main directory, the main `mapr` engages again.
+By returning to main directory, the main `mapr` engages again.

 # Usage
 All configurations of project must be in Makefile, not in `mapr/common.mk`.